w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/audio-descriptions-synchronized.md

 :term[Audio descriptions] are synchronized with :term[video] :term[content] without overlapping dialogue and meaningful :term[audio] content.

 :::except-when
-Except when there are no audio descriptions.
+There are no audio descriptions.
 :::

 :::tests